 Another easy way to see if there’s mutual interest is in the length of messages in your conversation.

-If you’re sending long messages each time and she responds with just a few words, she’s just being polite.
-Just like my previous point, if you notice this start to happen, try to go easy on the conversation for a while and see if things improve.
+When you’re sending long messages each time and she responds with just a few words, she’s just being polite.
+If you notice this start to happen, try to go easy on the conversation and see if things improve.

-If you both have the right sense of humor you can bring some attention to this mismatch with a joke but tread lightly.
-It can be easy to make her feel bad if you approach it the wrong way and that isn’t the aim here.
+If you both have the right sense of humor you can bring some attention to this mismatch with a joke.
+But tread lightly.
+It can be easy to make her feel bad if you approach it the wrong way.
+That isn’t the aim here.

-Simple advice but after a great date, it can be tough sometimes.
-If you’re really attracted to her and had a great time on the date, there will be a lot of excitement going on.
+Simple advice, but after a great date, it can be tough sometimes.
+If you’re really attracted to her and had a great time, there will be a lot of excitement going on.

 This is one of the more common causes of guys overdoing it when texting after a first date.
 It’s only natural but try to play it cool until you get to know each other.

 The more you can learn to treat her similar to your friends, the better things will go.
 Don’t go declaring your love for her after the first date or showering her with compliments.
 As much as I’m sure you mean well, it’s going to raise a lot of red flags.

 While it’s important to be straightforward, you don’t want to overwhelm this woman or creep her out.
 So, if you have super strong feelings after date one, it’s probably best to hang on to that.
 At least for a few weeks.
 However, go ahead and say you love spending time with her and want to keep getting to know each other.